gunjansawhney/terraform-solution/README.md

 1. Create dynamic Security groups and dynamic listener and health-checks for Load Balancer.
 2. Capability to create Jmeter Master from different AMIs and user.
 3. Store and use keys from vault/secrets.
+4. Error Handling while using Jenkins.
+5. Jenkins jobs to destroy the requested component.

 ## How to Contribute